Effective as of January 31, 2021.

 Sensitive personal information.
 Unless we specifically request it, we ask that you not provide us with any sensitive personal information (e.g., information related to racial or ethnic origin, political opinions, religion or other beliefs, health, biometrics or genetic characteristics, criminal background or trade union membership) on or through the Service, or otherwise to us.

 Your rights.
 European data protection laws give you certain rights regarding your personal information.
-You may ask us to take the following actions in relation to your personal information that we hold:
+You may ask us to take the following actions in relation to the personal information that we hold:

 - Access.
 Provide you with information about our processing of your personal information and give you access to your personal information.